History of Lebanon: Second Lebanese Republic

-On October 20, 2004, Prime Minister Rafiq Hariri resigned; the next day former Prime Minister and loyal supporter of Syria Omar Karami was appointed Prime Minister.

-On February 14, 2005, former Prime Minister Hariri was assassinated in a car-bomb attack which killed 21 and wounded 100.
+On October 20, 2004, Prime Minister Rafiq Hariri resigned; the next day former prime minister and loyal supporter of Syria Omar Karami was appointed prime minister.
+On February 14, 2005, former prime minister Hariri was assassinated in a car-bomb attack which killed 21 and wounded 100.
 On February 21, 2005, tens of thousand Lebanese protestors held a rally at the site of the assassination calling for the withdrawal of Syria's peacekeeping forces and blaming Syria and the pro-Syrian president Lahoud for the murder.

 Hariri's murder triggered increased international pressure on Syria.
 In a joint statement U.S. President Bush and French president Chirac condemned the killing and called for full implementation of UNSCR 1559.
 UN Secretary-General Kofi Annan announced that he was sending a team led by Ireland's deputy police commissioner, Peter FitzGerald, to investigate the assassination.
 And while Arab League head Amr Moussa declared that Syrian president Assad promised him a phased withdrawal over a two-year period, the Syrian Information Minister Mahdi Dakhlallah said Mr Moussa had misunderstood the Syrian leader.
 Mr Dakhlallah said that Syria will merely move its troops to eastern Lebanon.
 Russia, Germany, and Saudi Arabia all called for Syrian troops to leave.

 Local Lebanese pressure mounted as well.
 As daily protests against the Syrian occupation grew to 25,000, a series of dramatic events occurred.
 Massive protests such as these had been quite uncommon in the Arab world, and while in the 90s most anti-Syrian demonstrators were predominantly Christian, the new demonstrations were Christian and Sunni.
-On February 28 the government of pro-Syrian Prime Minister Omar Karami resigned, calling for a new election to take place.
+On February 28 the government of pro-Syrian prime minister Omar Karami resigned, calling for a new election to take place.
 Mr Karami said in his announcement: "I am keen the government will not be a hurdle in front of those who want the good for this country."
 The tens of thousands gathered at Beirut's Martyrs' Square cheered the announcement, then chanted "Karami has fallen, your turn will come, Lahoud, and yours, Bashar".
 Opposition MPs were also not satisfied with Karami's resignation, and kept pressing for full Syrian withdrawal.
 Former minister and MP Marwan Hamadeh, who survived a similar car bomb attack on October 1, 2004, said "I accuse this government of incitement, negligence and shortcomings at the least, and of covering up its planning at the most... if not executing".
-Two days later Syrian leader Bashar Assad announced that his troops will leave Lebanon completely "in the next few months".
+Two days later Syrian leader Bashar al-Assad announced that his troops will leave Lebanon completely "in the next few months".
 Responding to the announcement, opposition leader Walid Jumblatt said that he wanted to hear more specifics from Damascus about any withdrawal: "It's a nice gesture but 'next few months' is quite vague—we need a clear-cut timetable".